yy2111/REST/README.md

 ## Programmatic API requests

 You will get practice interacting with the GitHub REST API.

-Before you start, make sure you have a local copy of this workshop, and change your working directory (`cd REST`).
+Before you start, make sure you have a local copy of this workshop, and change your working directory (`cd REST`). **Note: Make sure to execute "git init" so that your local work will be under git management.**

 ```bash
 git clone https://github.com/yy2111/REST